-Now is the time to take a good look at your plans for the final months of the year and find a fun, unique fall fundraiser that will make you and your donors feel comfortable and supported.
-There are no hard and fast answers about whether we can head back to in-person in the coming months.
-That means nonprofits need to continue to be flexible and think on their feet.
+Now is the time to take a good look at your plans for the final months of the year and find a fun, unique fall fundraiser that will help you move the needle on your fundraising goals for the year!

-We have you covered with 18 successful- yet untapped- fall fundraising ideas for 2021 with options for in-person, virtual, or hybrid setups, so that you can respond quickly and easily to COVID no matter what happens.
+We have you covered with 18 successful- yet untapped- fall fundraising ideas for 2022 with options for in-person, virtual, or hybrid setups.

 1. Autumn Paint & Sip Night